dhbridge/curriculum/source/modules/2014-09-19-module01-terminal.markdown

 Type <span class="command">ls</span> and press enter.

 This is another super helpful command for orienting yourself.
 This commands lists all the files in your current directory.
-If you need to see hidden files, type 'ls -a' (Mac) or 'ls -Hidden' (Windows).
+If you need to see hidden files, type <span class="command">ls -a</span> (Mac) or <span class="command">ls -Hidden</span> (Windows).

 You should see something like: